anantankur/CoinCoin/privacy_policy.md

 Visuals are children friendly.

-The app DOESNOT contain
+The app DOESNOT contain <br>
-	1. Any inferences of, references to, or depictions of violence. <br />
+	1. Any inferences of, references to, or depictions of violence. <br>
-	2. pictures or sounds likely to be scary or horrifying. <br />
+	2. pictures or sounds likely to be scary or horrifying. <br>
-	3.inferences of, references to, or depictions of sexuality, sexual violence, suggestiveness, revealing attire, or nudity. <br />
+	3.inferences of, references to, or depictions of sexuality, sexual violence, suggestiveness, revealing attire, or nudity. <br>
-	4. gambling, simulations of casino gambling/bingo, or real cash payouts. <br />
+	4. gambling, simulations of casino gambling/bingo, or real cash payouts. <br>
-	5. any potentially offensive language. <br />
+	5. any potentially offensive language. <br>
-	6. any reference to or use of drugs, alcohol, or tobacco. <br />
+	6. any reference to or use of drugs, alcohol, or tobacco. <br>
-	7. any bodily functions such as belching, flatulence, or vomiting when used for humorous purposes. <br />
+	7. any bodily functions such as belching, flatulence, or vomiting when used for humorous purposes. <br>

 **Changes to This Privacy Policy**